-Ballard Locks (aka Hiram M. Chittenden Locks)
+Ballard Locks (AKA Hiram M. Chittenden Locks)

-You can even cross the water, walking across the massive lock’s swinging channel doors.
+The locks are surrounded by a beautiful botanical garden and walkways where you can walk right along the locks and see all the action up close.
+You can even cross the water, by walking across the massive lock’s swinging channel doors.
 When you do cross the locks be sure to check out the Ballard Locks Fish Ladder.

 Ballard Locks Fish Ladder